 Thank you for visiting my fundraising page!

 I have personally battled ED from the summer going into third grade until I was twenty-six years old.
-I have been in recovery for almost five years (which I can't believe!), but the time it took away from me and the amount of pain I caused myself can never be replaced.
-My eating disorder was hidden from conversation, it was this huge secret that everyone knew, but no one wanted to know--me included.
-In my last few months before treatment it became very visible and was coupled with physical breakdowns: corneal erosions, hair loss, and the seizure that brought me to my very bottom.
+I have been in recovery for over five years, but the time it took away from me and the amount of pain I caused myself can never be replaced.
+My eating disorder was hidden from the conversation, it was this huge secret that everyone knew, but no one wanted to know--me included.

 My journey to where I am now has not been easy at all, but I am the happiest or most FULL I have ever been.
-I have made it my mission to become an ED advocate--to help others find their FULL.
-In my mission, I started a Facebook page called Living A FULL Life (https://www.facebook.com/StrivingToBeFULLeveryday) and a blog (https://livingafulllifeaftered.com/).
+I have made it my mission to become an ED advocate--to help others find their "FULL".
+To jump-start my mission a couple of years back, I started a Facebook page called Living A FULL Life (https://www.facebook.com/StrivingToBeFULLeveryday) and a blog (https://livingafulllifeaftered.com/).

 What is Living A FULL life exactly?
 Having anorexia, bulimia, or vacillating between the two, you are emptying yourself or trying to achieve an empty feeling through starvation or purging.
 Living A FULL life is a life where you aren’t starving anymore—starving for acceptance and love from others and yourself.
 It’s a life where you are feeding your mind and soul with good thoughts and foods.